agnaistic/agnai/README.md

 - Redux Dev Tools
   - The front-end application state is wired up to the "Redux Dev Tools" Chrome extension.
 - NodeJS debugger
-  - The `pnpm start` script launchs the NodeJS API using the `--inspect` flag
+  - The `pnpm start` script launches the NodeJS API using the `--inspect` flag
   - Attach using the default launch task in VSCode (`F5`)
   - Or go to the url `chrome://inspect` to use the debugger
 - Python dependency management using `Poetry` - https://python-poetry.org/docs/cli